Criticisms of Stand-to-Pee Devices

 I want to be really clear: no one has to use pee funnels if they don’t want to.
 I want to spread awareness, not make people feel bad because they aren’t into it.
 There’s nothing wrong with just saying “this isn’t my thing.”

 In addition, some people may have trauma around this topic, as discussed in the On Trauma section.
-This is certainly something I want to be mindful of and respect.
-If your experiences have lead you to be unable or unwilling to use an STP, there’s no shame in that.
+If your experiences have lead you to be unable or unwilling to use a pee funnel, there’s no shame in that.

-This section is specifically to address general criticisms of STPs that I have personally encountered.
+This section is specifically to address general criticisms of stand-to-pee devices (STPs) that I have personally encountered.
 There may be more out there, but this is what I’ve run into!

 Okay, I have to come clean!
 I used to think this way.
 I never articulated it to myself, but I’ve seen this implied so many times: peeing standing up is FOR MEN and peeing sitting down/squatting is FOR WOMEN, and as a woman I would somehow be “letting the side down” by peeing upright.
 I’d be saying that being a man is better (in this particular way) than being a woman, and that would be offensive, because it would be saying that being a woman is bad.